 - Stand back and judge the look.
 Does it curve in the most opportune places (such as around a specimen tree)?
 Walk between the two hoses for a test run.
 See how it feels.
 Is the winding excessive?
 Just go back and tweak the layout of the hoses, until the curves feel and look right.
 Then take a can of bright spray paint (white, yellow, etc.) and mark the line of the hoses with paint.
 Allow the paint to dry.

 - Now it is time to use a spade, which is essentially a flat shovel meant for chopping straight down through sod into the soil.
-Plunge the spade down 5 inches deep all along the course you have plotted out for your stone walkway.
-Then switching to a digging shovel, excavate all that sod and soil, down to a depth of 5 inches.
+Plunge the spade down five inches deep all along the course you have plotted out for your stone walkway.
+Then switching to a digging shovel, excavate all that sod and soil, down to a depth of five inches.
 You will want to end up with a base as even and flat as possible.
 Moisten the soil in the excavated area with a garden hose and tamp it down with a tamping tool.

 - Beginning at one end, place some of your rocks down firmly on the sand base.
 If you have rocks of many different widths and lengths, the task at hand will remind you of your puzzle-building exploits as a child.
 Keep the gaps between abutting rocks as small as possible.
 At this point, you are just getting a feel for handling the rocks.

 - Continue laying the rocks out along the projected path.
 But this first alignment will be temporary, so do not spend too much time on it.
 Just lay out the majority of the rocks, using your largest pieces and focusing on the middle of the path.
 Now stroll down your stone walkway using your normal gait.
-You are testing to see if your feet fall in the middle of the rocks, so that you are comfortable.
+You are testing to see if your feet fall in the middle of the rocks so that you are comfortable.
 No doubt, you will need to adjust the pieces.

 - After making the necessary adjustments in the positioning of your larger rocks, start plugging the gaps with your smaller pieces.
-The need for adjustments is the reason why I advised you not to "spend too much time" in Step 11: all of the smaller pieces would just have been in the way during the re-positioning of the larger ones.
+The need for adjustments is the reason why you were advised not to "spend too much time" in Step 11: all of the smaller pieces would just have been in the way during the re-positioning of the larger ones.
 Again, keep the gaps between abutting rocks as small as possible.

 - Using a carpenter’s level, keep checking for levelness (from left to right) between the rocks you are laying.
 That is, the width of the stone walkway should be kept roughly level.
 The other dimension (namely, front to back) can be made level only if you are working on a level piece of land to begin with.
 If a stone is resting too far down into the sand, remove it and place more sand under it.
 If a stone is sitting up too high, do the opposite: scrape away some sand from under it.